giantswarm/docs/src/content/tutorials/observability/data-exploration/accessing-grafana/_index.md

 Giant Swarm provides an Observability Platform in each installation, based on [Grafana Mimir](https://grafana.com/oss/mimir/) for metrics, and [Grafana Loki](https://grafana.com/oss/loki/) for logs, collecting data from the system and apps managed by Giant Swarm, as well as any source of data you configure according to [the data ingestion tutorial]({{< relref "/tutorials/observability/data-ingestion" >}}).

-To access these metrics and logs, both for you as customers and for our staff we provide a [Grafana](https://grafana.com/) instance per installation.
+These metrics and logs are available to be explored in your [Grafana](https://grafana.com/) instance on the installation.

 ![Home dashboard](home-dashboard.png)